ferd/simhash/README.md

 How To Build
 ------------
-The module can be compiled using `./rebar compile`.
+The module can be compiled using `./rebar compile` or `make`.

-By default, the simhash library will use SHA-160 as the function to hash the shingles made from the binary structure.
-It is the most accurate one, but also the slowest one.
+By default, the simhash library will use MD5 as the function to hash the shingles made from the binary structure.
+It is the second most accurate one, but also the second slowest one, striking a decent balance.

 By passing macros, other hashing algorithms can be used:
 - `PHASH` for Erlang's `phash2` (32 bits, fastest, least accurate)
-- `MD5` for MD5 (128 bits, slower, more accurate)
+- `MD5` for MD5 (default) (128 bits, slower, more accurate)
-- `SHA` for SHA-160 (default) (slowest, most accurate).
+- `SHA` for SHA-160 (slowest, most accurate).

-If you want to use MD5 or phash2 hashing, it is recommended you provide the macros in your own `rebar` config or whatever other tool that lets you declare them when compiling (`{d,'MD5'}` for example).
+If you want to use SHA-160 or phash2 hashing by default, it is recommended you provide the macros in your own `rebar` config or whatever other tool that lets you declare them when compiling (`{d,'SHA'}` for example).

+To run tests, call `make test`.

 How To Use It
 -------------